steadyowlai/livekit-voice-agent/README.md

-# First National Bank — LiveKit Voice AI Agent
+# Bank Loan Assistant — LiveKit Voice AI Agent

-An enterprise-grade, real-time conversational voice AI assistant for banking and loan services, powered by **LiveKit Agents** and integrated with a **FastMCP Server** over Server-Sent Events (SSE).
+A real-time conversational voice AI assistant for banking and loan services, powered by **LiveKit Agents** and integrated with a **FastMCP Server** over Server-Sent Events (SSE).

 ---